divine016/learning-javasript/README.md

+<h1>OK  so initially it was meant for learning js which i am still doing but int he form of #100days of code would change the name of the file soon</h1>
-<h2>This file would contain the codes i would write for both alx and my personal learning on javascript</h2>
+<h2>This file would contain the codes i would write for both alx and my personal learning on javascript(my 100 days of code learning journey)</h2>
 <p>I am currentl taking the javascript course on @grasshopper and I learning javascript.</p>
 <p><h4>Day1</h4> <br> I completed half of the task on @grasshopper and I was able to learn about function calling, variable, if/else statements. </p>
 <p><h4>Day2</h4> <br>I was able to finish the first part of the course which the coding fundamentals and i learned about for loops objects, for-in and for-of loops how to access an object and how to store an array as an object property.</p>